demetrebadzaradze/Second-Brain/content/Posts/Host terraria server on Linux server.md

   rathena/terraria
 	```
 	now here there might be some **things to modify**
+	- `--name` is a name of container this will be used for starting and stopping it if you forget run `docker ps`
 	- `-p` shows witch ports to forward from container to real machine and `7777` is a default port for terraria server. if you are running more then one definitely change this. if not this is good.

 	- `-v` binds `/configs` folder on container to `~/opt/terraria/server1` on our server witch we initially crated, if you want to bind it somewhere else just change the `~/opt/terraria/server1` part to your desired path and again be careful with permeations.